 Privacy Rights In Other States

-Residents of Nevada and other states may have rights to request information about or delete their Personal Information.
+Residents of other states (including Colorado, Connecticut, Nevada, Utah and Virginia, among others) may have rights to request information about or delete their Personal Information.
 To inquire about exercising these rights, please contact us at email@example.com.

 Exercising Your Rights

 If you wish to contact us to exercise rights with respect to your Personal Information, you can either:

 You may opt out of receiving promotional communications from us by using the unsubscribe link within each email, updating your email preferences within your account settings menu, or contacting us to have your contact information removed from our promotional email list or registration database.
 Even if you opt out from receiving promotional messages from us, you will continue to receive transactional messages from us regarding Services you request or use.

 If the Services are administered for you by an administrator, you should first contact your administrator to assist with your request.
 In rare cases, you may need to contact your Florence representative to exercise these rights.

 If you are a study participant (including children): In general, study participants must contact their research team directly instead of contacting Florence.
 If a study participant contacts Florence directly, Florence will adhere to any customer contractual obligations for fulfilling the request.

 If you are based in the EU, EEA, Switzerland, or UK: You may contact our Data Protection Representative, DataRep, which has locations in each of the EU countries, the UK, Switzerland, and Norway and Iceland in the EEA, in the following ways: